narcdev/vorb_test/README.md

 # Description

-Test for CMAKE / Ninja build.
+Use libvorbis package for testing CMAKE / Ninja build.

 # Building